sandeep45/sandeep45.github.io/_drafts/2018-07-22-reading-nodejs-notes.md

 4.  see if any setImmediate has completed and calls its callbacks
 5. handle any close events

 The event loop which node starts when the program starts is in a single thread, but the other things we call from our node program are not necessarily single threaded.
-They may do things using multiple threads or processes and therefore those things may happen parallely.
-When they are done, callbacks are fired and then node even loop handles it in its single thread.
-Some of the other processes you are calling from the node event loop are also written and provided in Node e.g. FS, which utitlize multi threads so if you call them to do multiple things like read file1 and file 2, it can do that parallely.
+They may do things using multiple threads or processes and therefore those things may happen in parallel.
+When they are done, callbacks are fired and then node's main even loop handles them in its single thread.
+Some of the other processes you are calling from the node event loop are also written and provided in Node e.g. FS, which utilizes multiple threads so if you call them to do multiple things like read file1 and file 2, it can do that in parallel.
 This gives way for us to say that Node is multi-threaded and its just the event loop part which is single threaded.

 Libuv has 4 threads to do heavy computation work.
 The number 4 is because i have 2 cores.
 And its multithreaded/hyperthreaded.
 This means that each core can process 2 threads at the same time.
 It will process 2 threads together, but will take double the time.
 So now we have 4 threads.
 Now if we run a libuv task 4 times, they will all 4 of them finish in about the same time and each of them will take double the amount of time they would have taken if only 1 was ran.
 And finally if a 5th task was ran, it will take longer because it has to wait for a thread to free up.